 “They’re such beautiful shirts,’ she sobbed, her voice muffled in the thick folds.
 ‘It makes me sad because I’ve never seen such–such beautiful shirts before.’”

 And you know, this movement is not without precedent.
-There exists a sort of cousin phenomenon to this pageant of fabric, of color, of swagger—unclear if a direct line of influence has connected the two, or if some convergent evolution is at play.
-The echidna and the hedgehog.
+There exists a sort of cousin phenomenon to this pageant of fabric, of color, of swagger—unclear if a direct line of influence has connected the two, or if something else is at play.
+The echidna and the hedgehog, evolving similar traits on opposite ends of the globe.
 Newton and Leibniz, inventing calculus separately, coincidentally at the same time.

-What we have here, and we’ve had it for several years now, is a culture imported from across the pond.
-A Congolese Invasion—doing what British rock bands did for American music in the ‘60s.
+What could be seen as that… or as that something else.
+A culture imported from across the pond.
+A Congolese Invasion—doing what British rock did for American music in the ‘60s.